Tech dealmaking drive continues, and takes new shape, in 2016.

 These are all questions companies using social networks as a sales or promotion tool should be asking.

-Organizations also need to be aware that social media sites can be abused for fraud purposes and that the information that is collected by the site is not in the control of the organization and will likely end up “living” longer than the organization intends or expects.
+Organizations also need to be aware that social media sites can be abused for fraud purposes and that the information collected by the site is not in the control of the organization and will likely end up "living" longer than the organization intends or expects.

 Policies and training are key

-It is important that organizations develop and communicate thoughtful policies that address interactions among customers, employees and job candidates.
+It's important that organizations develop and communicate thoughtful policies that address interactions among customers, employees and job candidates.

 Merely disabling social network use in the workplace is not a sustainable solution